 Youth Interrogations & Access to Counsel

 Since 1967, youth have had a constitutional right to counsel during juvenile court proceedings.
 In In re Gault, the U.S. Supreme Court recognized that youth need the “guiding hand of counsel” to assist them in court, and the court must appoint an attorney if the child cannot afford one.
 Still today, too many youth in juvenile court are pressured to appear without counsel.
 Even when young people are represented, attorneys often lack the resources to provide adequate representation.
 Youth in the child welfare system do not have an equivalent constitutional right.
 Only 32 states statutorily require some form legal representation for youth in abuse and neglect cases.

-Strong legal representation is crucial for system-involved children.
 Youth need qualified and zealous attorneys who will advocate on their behalf, demand fair treatment, and hold both of these systems accountable.

 Representation in Court Matters

 Even when youth do have attorneys, heavy caseloads and sparse resources often prevent counsel from providing the high-quality, individualized and holistic representation young people need and deserve.
 Without high quality representation, youth who appear in juvenile court may be unjustly found delinquent, incarcerated, or even be transferred to adult court, and young people in the child welfare system may be pulled from their families, separated from siblings, or otherwise face harmful child welfare involvement.